 Learning about contaminants in drinking water can seem scary.
 We can’t all afford to switch to bottled water and many of us don’t care for the waste such an action would produce anyway.
 The good news is, you still have options.

 - Check out your local water quality report.
 This information should be available on your county or utility provider’s website.
 Or, you can search the EWG’s Tap Water Database.

 - Stay up to date with local water quality issues.
 Contamination warnings and boil notices will usually be posted on local health and utility websites and social media.

 - Schedule drinking water quality testing for peace of mind.
 Whether you’re experiencing issues or not, getting your home, school, or workplace water inspected for contaminants rules out possible hazards and gives you a baseline in case something changes in the future.

 Why Second Guess When You Can Test?

-At M3 Environmental Consulting in Monterey, CA, we want you to feel safe because you know you are safe.
+At M3 Environmental in Monterey, CA, we want you to feel safe because you know you are safe.
 There’s no reason to worry when the tools you need to rule out drinking water contamination are just a phone call away.
 Contact us today for inspection and testing services.